JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 [3] MyType(a, b, c) in Main at none:2
 ```

-The instance of the `MyType` type can be created using the default constructors as follows.
+A `MyType` instance can be created by the default constructors.

 ```jldoctest structs
 julia> MyType(1, 2.3, "aaa")
 MyType(1, 2.3, "aaa")
 ```

 The other way is to use the constructor with predefined field values.
-In such a case, all values have to be passed as keyword arguments.
-The fields without default values are mandatory keyword arguments, i.e., we have to specify them.
+Then all values have to be passed as keyword arguments.
+The fields without default values are mandatory keyword arguments: we have to specify them.

 ```jldoctest structs
 julia> MyType(; a = 3)